FIOpwK/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
-    - a data structure where elements are accessed via a keyword vs an index (as in a list)
+    - mapping of given data to another range of data which allows the new data to be mapped to an index

 2. Collision resolution
     - resolving a conflict of a slot not having an empty item.
 One way to resolve conflicts is to find anothe free slot.